-OpenVZ is virtualization that is container-based and can only be used with Linux and kernel version 2.6.32 but has advantages being faster and more effective in system resources usage and this means a better price-performance ratio.
+OpenVZ is container-based virtualization and can only be used with Linux and kernel version 2.6.32, but it has advantages being faster and more effective in system resources usage, and this means a better price-performance ratio.
 Unfortunately, OpenVZ will not be supported soon.
 The disadvantage of this virtualization is that you can not use a custom kernel and can not install Windows/BSD on it.

 |OpenVZ VPS||KVM VPS||Dedicated Instance|